zagui440s/personalCP/5-Front-End/3-rwd/1-css-layout.md

 ### Overflow

-> Normally, html elements will automatically expand their size to accomodate all of their children.
+> Normally, html elements will automatically expand their size to accommodate all of their children.
 > However, if you explicitly set a height on an element, and it has more content than will fit in that height, the content will overflow from the container.

 Set a fixed height `#boxes`.